How to read a certificate of insurance form

 - Insurers: All companies providing the coverage listed above.

-- Description of operations, locations, vehicles: A catch-all space to respond to specific requests, such as being listed as an additional insured.
+- Description of operations, locations, and vehicles: A catch-all space to respond to specific requests, such as being listed as an additional insured.

 - Certificate holder: The person or company to whom the COI was issued.